-- Sussex Direct Please ensure that your personal contact details are up-to-date by using Sussex Direct https://direct.sussex.ac.uk/mle/login.php.
+- Sussex Direct Please ensure that your personal contact details are up-to-date by using Sussex Direct - https://direct.sussex.ac.uk/mle/login.php.
 This way, we will know how to contact you. - Email Communications from the Department and School will come via email lists.
-Please make sure you check your Sussex email daily, or alternatively set up an automatic divert to the personal email you use. - Study Direct Communications from your module tutors are likely to come via the Study Direct site for each module.
+Please make sure you check your Sussex email daily. - Canvas Communications from your module tutors are likely to come via the Canvas site for each module.
 Make sure you check these regularly, as they may include tasks you have to complete for class.
-Study Direct also has forums in which you can ask questions and discuss issues with tutors and fellow students. - Facebook We do not use Facebook to communicate with students, but you may well use Facebook to keep in touch with other students. - Snail Mail Some important messages will come to you as printed letters, and you may also receive mail from outside the University.
+Canvas also has forums in which you can ask questions and discuss issues with tutors and fellow students. - Facebook We do not use Facebook to communicate with students, but you may well use Facebook to keep in touch with other students. - Snail Mail Some important messages will come to you as printed letters, and you may also receive mail from outside the University.
 All such mail is placed in the pigeon holes in the Dhaba café please make sure you check these at least once a week, otherwise they overflow!